(Click here for bottom)

 XRL

-X-ray lithography.
+X-Ray Lithography.
 This is done in two ways.
 In commercial applications, X-ray lithography is essentially a short-wavelength version of optical lithography.
 Since the wavelength scale is considerably smaller than optical wavelengths, the resolution is potentially much finer.
 In practice, however, the linewidths achieved are no smaller than about 0.2 µm -- considerably larger than the diffraction limit.
 The main reasons for this are: (a) the difficulty of fabricating effective masks with the necessary resolution; (b) the high energy of the X-ray photons, which makes it difficult for the energy deposition, and thus the resist exposure, to be well localized; and (c) the difficulty of keeping the grown, doped, etched and deposited regions as finely defined as the X-ray exposed region.

 Another application of X-ray lithography occurs in the fabrication of nanostructures.
 Specifically, the X-ray beam is split into a pair of aligned beams, projecting a diffraction pattern on the surface of the resist.
 Exposure and development produce a lattice pattern over a wide area with a pitch of as little as 1000 Å (0.1 µm).
+This is also called X-ray Interference Lithography (XIL).

 An alternative approach, not evidently very efficient, would be to use a focused the X-ray beam.
 The problem with that is making an X-ray lens.
 Recently [reported in 1996.11.7 issue of Nature], Dr. Anatoly Snigirev and his wife Dr. Irina Snigireva developed a new lens for X-rays, and demonstated a submicron focal diameter.
 The new lens works somewhat like a quadrupole magnet in electron beam focusing: individual lenses create a divergence in one direction and a convergence in the perpendicular direction.
 Successive lenses oriented in different directions produce a net focusing in both lateral directions.
 An individual lens consists of an aluminum block, with a plane of parallel holes drilled in from the side.